aibor/virtrun/README.md

     - Rewrite go test flags, replacing file paths with serial consoles that the guest writes into.
 The host forwards the data into the actual files.
     - Open any optional additional output files.
-    - Set up base 64 encoded serial console output parsers to parse and write any output.

 - **Guest**
   - **Initialize system**